Anene-Chukwunenye/pracitce_projects/README.md

 # pracitce

-this is basically improving my skills
+this is basically just a list of projects i have worked on in my quest to build up my skill set in data science

-using this to learn.
+'projects for practice'